Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## **What problems did I solve by completing this project?**

-1. **Scalability:** I was able to effectively Handle varying levels of web traffic efficiently through using AWS services like Auto Scaling and Elastic Load Balancing to automatically adjust the number of running instances based on traffic demand.
+1. **Scalable and Reliable Infrastructure:** This project solved the problem of manual deployments by automating the build, push, and deployment of Docker images to AWS ECS, significantly reducing deployment time and the risk of human error.

-2. **Performance Optimisation:** I solved the problem of slow loading times and handling varying levels of web traffic effciently using AWS services like Auto Scaling and Elastic Load Balancing to automatically adjust the number of running instances based on traffic demand.
+2. **Secure and Efficient Image Management:** Through the use of AWS ECR, the project provided a secure and efficient way to manage and store Docker images, addressing the problem of image version control and security in public repositories.

 3. **Database Management:** Using AWS to host WordPress enabled me to effectively manage and optimise the database that supports WordPress through using Amazon RDS for managed MySQL a databases, enabling read replicas for load distribution.

 4. **High Availability:** I Minimised downtime and ensuring continuous availability by deploying applications across 2 Availability Zones AZ1 & AZ2, using Elastic Load Balancing to distribute traffic, and setting up failover configurations.